benjaminsoellner/SenFND_1_Lidar_Obstacle_Detection/README.md

 # Sensor Fusion Self-Driving Car Course

+## Benjamin Söllner, 28 Apr 2020

+This project is forked from the [Udacity Sensor Fusion Nanodegree](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313) online class content and subsequently completed to meet the courses project submission standards.
+The remaining section of this `README` talks about the general course content and how to build this project.
+Go to [udacity/SFND_Lidar_Obstacle_Detection](udacity/SFND_Lidar_Obstacle_Detection) if you want to retrieve the original (unfinished) repo.
+Don't you cheat by copying my repo in order to use it as your Nanodegree submission! :-o

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />

 ### Welcome to the Sensor Fusion course for self-driving cars.